 Bicycle Accident Lawyer

 A bicycle accident lawyer is here to help you pick up the pieces after a bike accident.
-According to a recent report by the National Highway Traffic Safety Administration, 841 bicyclists were killed in auto-bike crashes in 2019.
-This was the highest level of bicycle accident fatalities since 1990.
-At Simmons and Fletcher, P.C., our bicycle accident lawyers understand that when a bicycle accident occurs, it can cause death or serious injury to the rider of the bike since he has limited or no protection from the impact of the vehicle.
-We are here to help.
+According to a recent report by the National Highway Traffic Safety Administration, 938 bicyclists were killed in auto-bike crashes in 2020.
+This was the highest level of bicycle accident fatalities since 1990 and a 9.2% increase from 2019.
+In 2021, 90 bicyclists were killed in bike accidents in Texas alone per TxDot’s annual summary.
+At Simmons and Fletcher, P.C., our Houston bicycle accident lawyers understand that when a bicycle accident occurs, it can cause death or serious injury to the rider of the bike since he has limited or no protection from the impact of the vehicle.
+Our Injury attorneys are here to help.
 Call 1-800-298-0111 for a free consultation.

 Do I Need a Bike Accident Attorney?